pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2106.md

       - Added ability to generate the run.properties and jvm-memory.options files based on supplied environment variables

 - **HEAP Awareness**
-      - PingAccess, PingCentral, and JMeter images can now calculate the heap based on the memory allocated to the container
+      - All Ping Identity Docker images can now calculate the heap based on the memory allocated to the container

 - **Java Tools**
       - Added jcmd, jstat, jinfo, jmap, jps, jstack tools to images